 Showa 12 : The Order of Culture established

-Showa 21 : Suspension of all medal awards except for some posthumous instances.
+Showa 21 : Suspension of all decorations except for some posthumous awards.

 Showa 38 : The award system is fully reinstated.